Anja585/pands-project2021/README.md

 top     Iris-setosa
 freq             50
 ```
 The output of the descriptive statistics information for quantitative variables are presented in the tables below.
+All measures are given in centimeters.

 Count marks the number of instances in the sample for each variable type.
-Mean is the average of each variable measured in centimeters.
+Mean is the average of each variable.
 Standard deviation express how much the members of a group differ from the mean value for the group.
 The table also gives values of minimun and maximum values, median (50%), first (25%) and third quartile (75%).
 ```
 iris setosa
        sepal_length  sepal_width  petal_length  petal_width